Evaluating Resources

 S.O.S. for Information Literacy

-S.O.S. for Information Literacy, a project of the Center for Digital Literacy at Syracuse University provides lesson plans, handouts, presentations, videos and other resources to enhance the teaching of information literacy in all grades, K-12. learn more
+S.O.S. for Information Literacy, a project of the Center for Digital Literacy at Syracuse University provides lesson plans, handouts, presentations, videos and other resources to enhance the teaching… learn more

 resource URL thumbnail